November 9 2008; Checked April 17 2020

 Does this mean that students’ memories aren’t working very well?
 Would you agree with the Queen’s observation to Alice in L. Carroll’s Through the Looking-Glass, that we all have poor memories, particularly if they only work backwards?
 (Recall that the Queen could remember forward as well.)
 Well, probably not.

 What this data probably means is that lectures are inefficient tools for developing mastery of concepts.
 Why might this be so?
-And, would we get similar results from students in online courses?
+Would we get similar results from students in online courses?

 Using a Memory Process Model to Increase Learning

-This tip is about the steps in creating long-term memories and using a memory process model to increase the percentage of learned concepts in our students.
+This tip describes the cognitive process that our brain uses for creating long-term memories.
 This is the question for you.
-What change(s) might I make the learning experiences in my course to increase the likelihood that students will integrate and apply core concepts?
+What change(s) —sbased on this memory process model — might I implement to the learning experiences in my course to increase the likelihood that students will integrate and apply core concepts?

 A Look at a Memory-Making Process Model